 Alumni Spotlight: Alli Unger Continues Lutheran Teaching Legacy

-Alli (Meineke) Unger is following in the footsteps of many great examples and role models before her in her career as a Lutheran School teacher and counselor.
+Alli (Meineke) Unger follows in the footsteps of many great examples and role models before her in her career as a Lutheran School teacher and counselor.

 BY Chris Loesel

 What have you been up since graduating from Lutheran High?

 After graduating from Denver Lutheran in 2003, I went to Concordia University Wisconsin (CUW) where I pursued a Bachelor Degree in Secondary Education with an emphasis in Mathematics.I also participated in cross country and indoor and outdoor track at CUW.
 I met my husband, Dan Unger, through our participation in cross country.
 We were married in June of 2008.

 Since graduating from CUW in 2007, I’ve been teaching in the Detroit area.
 I began my ministry at St. Luke Lutheran School in Clinton Township, MI, where I was the 6th grade homeroom teacher, 6th-8th grade math teacher, 5th-8th grade P.E. teacher and Athletic Director.

 I am currently teaching math at Lutheran High School Westland (LHWL) in Westland, MI, where I began in 2010.
 I have the pleasure of teaching with both my husband and my father-in-law (the three of Ungers make up the Math Department).
 I’ve had the opportunity to coach cross country, which I LOVE.
 And I have also picked up some of the responsibilities of the Guidance Department as I’ve been working through graduate school.